East Belfast UVF operation leads to gun and pipe bomb seizures

 Four men - aged 34, 47, 49 and 51 - have been arrested and are being questioned.

-Police Service of Northern Ireland (PSNI) Det Ch Supt Andy Hill described the find, which also included a large quantity of assorted ammunition, as significant.

-He said the police believe the weapons would have been used by the East Belfast UVF against people within their own community.

-Two vehicles were also seized during the searches as well as balaclavas and UVF flags.
+Two vehicles were also seized during the searches as well a large quantity of assorted ammunition, balaclavas and UVF flags.

-The security alerts on Friday night required homes to be evacuated in the Connswater Grove area and near the Skainos Centre.
+The searches led to two security alerts, that required homes to be evacuated in the Connswater Grove area and near the Skainos Centre.